Factsheet: Futile or Non-Beneficial Treatment

 - communicate the risks and benefits of continued treatment,

-- explain any reasons why the medical team believe treatment is futile, and
+- e xplain why the medical team believe treatment is futile or non-beneficial, and

 - come to a shared view about the options.

-In some cases, such as when there is a treatment dispute, the Supreme Court or a State or Territory Tribunal may be asked to decide if treatment is futile.
-However, the courts have usually supported medical assessments about whether or not treatment is futile.
+In some cases, such as when there is a treatment dispute, the Supreme Court or a State or Territory Tribunal may be asked to decide if treatment is futile or non-beneficial.
+However, the courts have usually agreed with medical assessments about futility.

 How is futility determined?